44th National Congress of Internal Medicine: Success and Challenges for the Future

 During his speech at the opening of the congress he highlighted the specific training areas (ACE).
 What specific areas do you intend to develop?

 SEMI is working on it.
 The company, following the proposal of creation of the Emergency specialty, presented some allegations.
 SEMI has always advocated for an area of training in Emergencies and other areas of knowledge.
 It was a surprise for SEMI that Emergency Medicine came out as a proposal for a new specialty.
 Internists who already work in the emergency room need recognition.
 Although it is not the most common, an Internal Medicine specialist may have the need to work in the Emergency Room.
-You must be clear about what that step is.
+You must be clear regarding what that step is.
 After the proposal was announced by the ministry, the SEMI requested four years of specialty and then two years to access Emergency Medicine.

 Right now, once the ministry’s proposal for the creation of this specialty has been published, multiple allegations have arisen from all scientific societies and almost all autonomous communities.
 They are realizing the problem of devising a specialty at the logistics and personnel level.
-The simplest thing would have been to recognize the work that these people do and create an ACE that could be accessed from Family Medicine, Internal Medicine and Intensive Care.
+The simplest thing would have been to recognize the work that these people do and create an ACE that might be accessed from Family Medicine, Internal Medicine and Intensive Care.
 Finally, it is not known whether the bill creating the Emergency specialty will be completed or whether it will have to be backtracked or reconsidered.
 The SEMI proposal is to carry out an ACE.

 =”600″ height=”240″ layout=”responsive” alt=”AMP”>